lbacherle/inclination_calc/readme.md

 &emsp;2) Inclination and Latitude are defined from -90° to +90°, Azimuth from 0° to 360°

 Input:\
 &emsp;-If file called 'values.csv' in the correct format (see example values.csv) exists, reads the values from this csv and prints all output to files.
-Values that are not needed for a given mode should be set to 0.0 in this file.\
+Values that are not needed for a given mode should be set to 0.0.\
 &emsp;-If this file does not exist, starts an interactive mode and allows user to freely input variables.

 Dependencies:\